-Table 13.
+Table 14.
 Storage subsystem information record and controller information record

-Appendix B. Getting information, help, and service
+Appendix B. Getting help and technical assistance

-If you need help, service, or technical assistance or just want more information about IBM products, you will find a wide variety of sources available from IBM to assist you.
-This section contains information about where to go for additional information about IBM and IBM products, what to do if you experience a problem with your computer, and whom to call for service should it be necessary.
+If you need help, service, or technical assistance or just want more information about IBM[®] products, you will find a wide variety of sources available from IBM to assist you.
+This appendix contains information about where to go for additional information about IBM and IBM products, what to do if you experience a problem with your xSeries[TM] or IntelliStation[®] system, and whom to call for service, if it is necessary.